Southwest Air to bid aggressively for Reagan National slots

-(Reuters) - Southwest Airlines Co (LUV.N) plans to bid aggressively for takeoff and landing rights at Reagan National Airport near Washington, as it looks to bring more competition to the nation’s capital, a senior company executive said.
+Dec 11 (Reuters) - Southwest Airlines Co plans to bid aggressively for takeoff and landing rights at Reagan National Airport near Washington, as it looks to bring more competition to the nation’s capital, a senior company executive said.

 “We are very interested in picking up as many DCA (Reagan National) slots as we can,” Robert Jordan, Southwest’s executive vice president and chief commercial officer, said in an interview at the carrier’s Dallas headquarters on Tuesday.